What Is Corrective Action?

 What Is a Corrective Action Plan?

-A corrective action plan (CAP) describes, step by step, how you plan to resolve a problem or nonconformity.
-A CAP details the resources needed to correct the causes of a problem in the most cost-effective and cost-efficient way.
+A corrective action plan describes how you plan to resolve a problem or nonconformity.
+It details the necessary resources to correct a problem in the most cost-effective and cost-efficient way.
 The plan’s objectives and benefits include the following:

 - It provides a standard way to address deficiencies.